 The first and second readings and the Psalm are all read by lay readers.
 Typically there is an Old Testament reading, a New Testament reading and a Psalm.
 These readings, along with the Gospel, are part of a set lectionary, which assigns readings according to a three-year cycle of the calendar, called the Lectionary, which can be found in the Book of Common Prayer.

-The sequence hymn, performed by the congregation, leads into the Gospel reading.
-This hymn comes from the Hymnal and you may follow along in the book or refer to the screen for the lyrics.
+The sequence song or hymn, performed by the congregation, leads into the Gospel reading.
+For this song, you may refer to the screen for the lyrics.

 The Gospel tells us the story of Jesus’ life and death.
 The Gospel Book is held by an acolyte and is brought to the center of the sanctuary, signifying its importance.
 A priest reads the Gospel, and we all stand and face the book as it is read.